Draww/sidebar/README.md

 Introduction
 ---
-> Sidebar is an easy-to-use scoreboard API supporting up to 72 characters per line.
+> Sidebar is an easy-to-use scoreboard API supporting up to 32 characters per line.

 As a lightweight api, it should support almost all versions above 1.7.x on [Spigot](https://hub.spigotmc.org/stash/projects/SPIGOT/repos/spigot/browse).

-**1.7.x Spigot will only support a maximum of 48 characters.**

 If you find any bugs, feel free to open an [Issue](https://github.com/crunesmh/sidebar/issues) or a [Pull Request](https://github.com/crunesmh/sidebar/pulls)